MrPixle2022/Documentaion/csharp/Conditions.md

   }
 ```

-also you can join cases:
+also you can combine multiple cases:

 ```csharp
 int x = 10;